 The picture to the left above shows the god Ra, and the disk of the morning sun is on his head, meeting the dead queen Nefertari.
 The goddess sitting next to him and holding his arm is Ament, a goddess of the west.

-The other picture shows the god Ra giving the ankh to a dead king, the disk of the morning sun is on his head, and the god Amun is sitting behind him.
-The Ankh is a symbol of life; the dead are awarded this symbol after they pass the trial before Osiris.
+The other picture above shows the god Ra giving the ankh to a dead king, the disk of the morning sun is on his head, and the god Amun is sitting behind him.
+The Ankh is the symbol of life; the dead are awarded this symbol after they pass the trial before Osiris.
 All of this shows that the god Ra meets Amun and the dead people in the early morning, in the place where Amun and the dead people are, in the west of the Nile.

 The morning sun giving the ankh to Alexander the Great, after his death, in the place where Amun is.

 It is very logical to have all the dead, gods and people, to enter and leave the netherworld from the same points.
 The sun god in his night journey is dead; so why should he be excluded?

 Many think that the so-called Cleopatra's Bath is actually the historical fountain of the sun.
 By looking at pictures of this bath (below), and comparing it to what is shown in paintings, the two things look completely different.

 Left: Cleopatra's Bath, Right: Fountain of the Sun as shown in Egyptian paintings